 Not Having The Right Type Of Potting Soil

-Sadabahar plants loves to stay dry and is a good drought resistant plant.
+Sadabahar plants love to stay dry and are good drought-resistant plants.

-So, one of the most important care tips for Sadabahar plant is having a good draining soil.
+So, one of the most important care tips for the Sadabahar plant is having good draining soil.

-You can add perlite or sand in potting soil to achieve that.
+You can add perlite or sand to potting soil to achieve that.

 Soil is Not Acidic – Most Crucial Care Tip For Periwinkle

-As, I told you above that periwinkle plant prefers a bit of acidic soil, and if it doesn’t get the preferred soil it will start to show you the sign that it is not enjoying growing up in the environment.
+As I told you above the periwinkle plant prefers a bit of acidic soil, and if it doesn’t get the preferred soil it will start to show you the sign that it is not enjoying growing up in the environment.

-One obvious sign will be yellowing of the leaves.
+One obvious sign will be the yellowing of the leaves.